FrancescoCeruti/QDigitalMeter/README.md

 # QDigitalMeter

-A simple digital peak meter for PyQt
+A simple digital peak meter for use with PyQt5, PyQt6, PySide2, and PySide6.

 ---